JavierGalindo91/General-Assembly-Assignments/README.txt

 This is my repository for the Data Science course at General Assembly.
-I will save all my practice code here!